Los Angeles Sexual Abuse Attorney

 At some point in their lives, about a fourth of the people in Southern California suffer through sexual violence.
 In response, the brain often buries these memories.
 That’s the way the brain handles traumatic experiences like sexual violence.
 So, it may be many years before the victim pieces together enough memories to mount a legal claim.
 Some recent developments make it easier to bring assault claims even many years later.
 Therefore, victims who had no hope of obtaining justice and closure before have considerable hope now.

-At the Law Offices of Eslamboly Hakim, our compassionate Los Angeles sexual abuse attorneys understand what victims have been through.
+At the Law Offices of Eslamboly Hakim, you can hire our experienced Attorneys for Sexually Abused who understand what victims have been through.
 Some of us are abuse survivors ourselves.
 So, we begin every case with a conversation.
 We talk about your experience and your goals in a certain situation.
 Then, we diligently build a claim for damages.
 Finally, we tenaciously fight for your rights in court.